DylDevs/ETS2LA-Plugin-Catalog-Testing/README.md

 2. Click on the index.json file to open it.
 3. Click on the pencil icon to edit the file.
 4. Update the JSON content with the information about your plugin.
 Make sure to include the plugin name, description, author, version, compatibility, and path.
+5. Keep in ind that there should be no spaces in the plugin name, use capitalization to show spaces like: ThisIsAPluginName
-5. After making the necessary changes, scroll down and click on the "Commit changes" button to save your modifications.
+6. After making the necessary changes, scroll down and click on the "Commit changes" button to save your modifications.

 ### Automated GitHub Action for Creating plugin.zip:
 1. GitHub Actions can automate the process of creating the main.zip file for your plugin.